FuelLabs/cargo-toml-lint/README.md

 * Check that `[[test]]` are sorted by test name
 * Check all members of top-level object arrays (like) `[[test]]` are placed contiguously
 * Checks that the file ends with exactly one new line
+* Checks that no line contains trailing whitespace

 This is a best-effort linter.
 Currently custom parsing is really simplified, so it may: